The plastic mess we are in, what governments are doing and what the future holds

 Businesses in the UK are starting to review how they use plastics to stay ahead of the curve before stricter legal requirements are announced and further taxes and fees are introduced.
 As a business you should be reviewing the following four key areas to understand and mitigate your plastic footprint:

-Branded company products or packaging review: if you produce or sell plastic goods, your business should carry out a full cycle review of the product or packaging in use to understand the impacts and how they can be avoided or reduced Read our story on plastic packaging alternatives to get suggestions using sustainable packaging
+Branded company products or packaging review: if you produce or sell plastic goods, your business should carry out a full cycle review of the product or packaging in use to understand the impacts and how they can be avoided or reduced.
+Read our story on plastic packaging alternatives to get suggestions using sustainable packaging.

 Operational review: identify and review any single-use plastics your business purchases and understand whether this can be avoided or reduced

 Make a statement: we at Carbon Smart are on a journey to eliminate single use plastic.
 Your business should set out on its own journey too.
-It may well take several years but clearly communicated intent is a great first step
+It may well take several years but a clearly communicated intent is a great first step

 Do share if you enjoyed reading our post